muppaboutique/developer-docs/docs/development/standards/constants-usage.md

 }
 ```

 There is one exception to this rule.
-If a constant is only used within one class, and possibly tests of that class, then it should be included within that class but the docblock should mark it as internal.
+When adding a constant that is only used in a single class you should add it to that class.
+These constants should have a docblock marking them as internal.

 For example:
 ```php